murkl/arch-os/runtime/README.md

 it**.
 Started without one, the binary says so and stops.

 ```
-installer                     # runs the tree beside the binary
+archos                     # runs the tree beside the binary, or asks which of several
-installer -check              # loads it, reports what it holds, changes nothing
+archos -check              # loads them, reports what they hold, changes nothing
-installer -strings            # prints an empty translation catalog for it
+archos -strings            # prints the translation template for one tree
-installer -dir /path/to/tree  # runs that one instead (for development and CI)
+archos -dir /path/to/tree  # runs that one and asks nothing
-installer -version
+archos -version
 ```

 ## The tree